tathar26/docker-unms/README.md

 ## Limitations

 The Docker image, nico640/docker-unms, is not maintained by or affiliated with Ubiquiti Networks.
-You should not expect any support from Ubiquiti when running UNMS using this image.
+You should not expect any support from Ubiquiti when running UISP (formerly UNMS) using this image.

 * In-app upgrades will not work.
-You can upgrade UNMS by downloading the latest version of this image.
+You can upgrade UISP by downloading the latest version of this image.

 ## Docker Compose